Gluing pseudo functors via $n$-fold categories

-where $c,c'$ are morphisms of $\cA_i$, $r,r'$ are morphisms of $\cA_j$, $f,f'$ are morphisms of $\cA_i\cap \cA_j$, $v$ is a morphism of $\cA_k$, the bottom face $L$ and the top face $L'$ of the inner cube are $2$-Cartesian in $\cC$.
-Note that if the right face $I$ (resp.\ the front face $J$) of the inner cube is $2$-Cartesian in $\cC$, so is the left face $I''$ (resp.\ the back face $J''$) by \cite[Corollary 3.11]{Illusie-Zheng}. \end{enumerate} \end{Definition}
+where $c,c'$ are morphisms of $\cA_i$, and $r,r'$ are morphisms of $\cA_j$, and $f,f'$ are morphisms of $\cA_i\cap \cA_j$, and $v$ is a morphism of $\cA_k$, and the bottom face $L$ and the top face $L'$ of the inner cube are Cartesian in $\cC$.
+Note that if the right face $I$ (resp.\ the front face $J$) of the inner cube is Cartesian in $\cC$, so is the left face $I''$ (resp.\ the back face $J''$) by \cite[Corollary 3.11]{Illusie-Zheng}. \end{enumerate} \end{Definition}

-If $2$-fiber products exist in $\cB$ and are $2$-fiber products in $\cC$ (cf.\ condition (2a) of Remark \ref{r.DA}), then $(\cB, \cB)$ is squaring in $\cC$.
-One sufficient condition for $(\cA, \cB)$ to be squaring in $\cC$ is that $2$-fiber products exist in $\cC$, and $\cA$ and $\cB$ are stable under $2$-base change in $\cC$ and taking diagonals in $\cC$.
+In this terminology, condition \ref{p.Del2} of Theorem \ref{p.Del} says that $(\cB,\cB)$ is squarable.
+If pseudo fiber products exist in $\cB$ and are pseudo fiber products in $\cC$ (cf.\ condition (2a) of Remark \ref{r.DA}), then $(\cB, \cB)$ is squarable and squaring in $\cC$.
+One sufficient condition for $(\cA, \cB)$ to be squaring in $\cC$ is that pseudo fiber products exist in $\cC$, and $\cA$ and $\cB$ are stable under base change in $\cC$ and taking diagonals in $\cC$.